ORDINARY DIFFERENTIAL EQUATIONS POWERTOOL

 A homogeneous differential equation has the general form

 where the functions M and N are both homogeneous of the same degree.
-Thus, there exists a constant
+Thus, there exists a constant such that

 and